canonical/microk8s/README.md

 ```
 snap unalias kubectl
 ```
-If you already have `kubectl` installed and you want to use it to access the microk8s deployment you can export the cluster's config with
+If you already have `kubectl` installed and you want to use it to access the microk8s deployment you can export the cluster's config with:

 ```
-microk8s.config > $HOME/.kube/config
+microk8s.kubectl config view --raw > $HOME/.kube/config
 ```

+Note: microk8s uses the loopback address as the endpoint.
+If you wish to access the cluster from another machine, you will need to edit the config to use the host machine's IP (or, if you're using edge, you can use the `microk8s.config` helper).

 ### Kubernetes Addons